The Deal Closed. The Turkish Customer Still Has to Believe the Product Will Work.

 What Actually Breaks

-Direct translation often keeps the instructions but loses the guidance.
-A setup guide may explain steps without explaining sequence.
-A training module may describe features without showing role relevance.
-A checklist may sound like a burden instead of support.
+A setup guide may explain steps without sequence.
+A training module may describe features without showing relevance.
+A checklist may feel like workload instead of support.

 Why Turkish Changes the Adoption Problem